kevinstl/minikube-easy/README.md

 Execute uninstall.sh - This uninstalls everything needed to run minikube on your machine.
 It uninstalls kubectl, hyperkit and minikube.

-`./iminstall.sh`
+`./ininstall.sh`

 ### Install Cockpit.

 [Cockpit](https://cockpit-project.org/) provides a rich graphical interface to kubernetes including a topology view of resources and direct shell access to containers running in kubernetes.

-Execute cockpit-install.sh - This will install cockpit.
+Execute cockpit-install.sh - This will install Cockpit.

 `./cockpit-install.sh`

 Once installed you will need to use the start-with-cockpit.sh script to start minikube.
-The start-with-cockpit.sh script starts minikube with basic authentication support so that you may log into cockpit.
+The start-with-cockpit.sh script starts minikube with basic authentication support so that you may log into Cockpit.

 `./start-with-cockpit.sh`

+### Install Jenkins

+Jenkins is an industry trusted continuous integration service.

+Execute jenkins-install.sh - This will install Jenkins.

+`./jenkins-install.sh  ~/tmp/credentials.xml`

+Add required credentials to [credentials.xml](#credentials-xml).

 ### Install Docker Registry.